AtakanSa/CoreAPI/README.md

 # Product Catalog REST API
-> An API solution developped with .Net Core 3.0 for GetAll, Get, Create, Update, Delete and Search functions
+> Restfull API for Product Catalog.
+You can manage your stock management via this solution.

-Restfull API for Product Catalog.
-You can manage all of products via this solution
+An API solution developed with .Net Core 3.0 for GetAll, Get, Create, Update, Delete and Search functions

 ![](api.jpg)